mollyryan143/Qss20-snap-education-Molly-Ryan/README.md

 Contains the main notebooks used for the project:

-- `01_pull_data.ipynb`
-  Loads and inspects the dataset
+- `01_pull_data.ipynb`  - Loads and inspects the dataset

-- `02_clean_construct.ipynb`
-  Cleans variables and creates welfare exposure groups
+- `02_clean_construct.ipynb`  -  Cleans variables and creates welfare exposure groups

-- `03_analyze_visualize.ipynb`
-  Produces summary statistics and visualizations
+- `03_analyze_visualize.ipynb`  -  Produces summary statistics and visualizations

 ---

 ### `output/`

-Contains generated figures and tables from the analysis, including:
+Contains generated figures and tables from the analysis:

 - education distribution plots
 - high school completion comparisons